datacommonsorg/docsite/custom_dc/launch_cloud.md

 1. From the **Network** field, select the connector you created in step 3.
 1. Click **Deploy**.

+### Step 5: Verify that everything is working

-Verify that your Cloud Run service is now using the connector:
+To verify that your Cloud Run service is using the connector:

 1. Go to the **Service details** page for your service
 1. Click the **Networking** tab.
 Under **VPC**, you should see your connector listed.

+To verify that traffic is hitting the cache:

+1. Run some queries against your running Cloud Run service.
+1. In the Cloud Console, go to the Memorystore page and select Redis instance.
+1. Under **Instance Functions**, click **Monitoring**.
+1. Scroll to the **Cache Hit Ratio** graph.
+You should see a significant percentage of your traffic hitting the cache.